Rising Juniors and Seniors

 How Do I Keep My Current Room?

 The process of keeping your space for another year is called Homesteading.
-Homesteading occurs a little differently for each of our three main housing options.
+See below for specific processes for homesteading each type of space on campus.
 For more specific information about Homesteading dates for each process, please visit the Room Selection Calendar.

 For Theme Houses, there is a re-application process that requires each house to complete a self-reflection, portfolio and a 30 minute interview.
 Additionally, to be eligible, each house must have a majority of house members returning the following year.